 The six criteria of compulsive exercise are:

 - Salience – the exercise becomes the most important thing in life.

 - Conflict – refers to conflicts between the addicted person and those around him/her.

-- Euphoria – the subjective experience of a “buzz” or a “high” caused by endorphins, including dopamine, adrenaline during exercise.
+- Euphoria – the subjective experience of a “buzz” or a “high” caused by endorphins, including dopamine, adrenaline.

-- Tolerance – increasing amounts of the exercise are needed to achieve the same psychological effects.
+- Tolerance – increasing amounts of the exercise are needed to achieve the psychological effects.

-- Withdrawal symptoms – unpleasant feelings, such as irritability and guilt when the exercise is reduced or stopped.
+- Withdrawal symptoms – unpleasant feelings, such as irritability when the exercise is reduced or stopped.

 - Relapse – reversion to earlier, extreme patterns of exercise when trying to cut down on exercise.

 Extreme or compulsive exercise is dangerous.
 The most significant dangers of extreme exercise are overuse syndromes such as stress fractures, low heart rate, amenorrhea and osteoporosis.

 - Stress fractures are micro-fractures of the bone,